ByAUJay

 Common Attack Vectors

-- Data Manipulation: Corrupt data sources intentionally.
+- Data Manipulation: This involves deliberately sabotaging data sources.

 Mitigation Strategies